nopsys/CogNOS/README.md

    execution.
 You can use that pause to place a few breakpoints.
 It can be useful to put a break in `warning` so that it pauses each time an assertion fails.

  - If you focus on the cli and press `ctrl+c`, execution will pause.
-There you can try things like `p printCallStack()` to print the C stack with `bt`, or even the smalltalk call stack (this may or may not work depending on the instant on which it paused, you may have to try a few times, rebooting each time).
+There you can execute things like `bt` to print the C stack, or even something like `p printCallStack()` to show the smalltalk call stack (this may or may not work depending on the instant on which the VM got paused, you may have to try a few times, rebooting each time).

  - If you want, from smalltalk code, to show a message in the low-level console, you can just use
    this: `Computer show: aString`